Single Touch Payroll

 Just like Tom.

-If you have 19 or less employees Single Touch Payroll will be mandatory from 1 July 2019 (subject to legislation being passed).
-However you may choose to voluntarily move to STP earlier to take advantage of streamlined payroll reporting.
+Phase 2: Single Touch Payroll will be mandatory for employers with 19 or less employees from 1 July 2019.
+However you have also had the option to voluntarily move to STP anytime since July 2018 to take advantage of streamlined payroll reporting.

 What’s the difference?

 Traditionally employers lodged their payroll information via paper or manual submission once a year to the ATO by the 14 July deadline.